theFeathers/conv/git/commit.md

 ---

-#### `scope` is the name of the part you touched `[fix:user]`
+#### `scope` is the name of the part you touched

-scope is optional, and can be omitted in small applications if there isn't a lot of scopes to be concerned about
+scope is optional, and can be omitted in small applications if there isn't a lot of scopes to be concerned about.
+Extended scope can be made a path, like so: `[fix:git/commit] headings`

 ---